rmwesley/obu_dsrc_perso/README.md

 Do the same for the config for the MIP access_token obtention for the DM API.
 It is set on the `../conn_settings/dm_api/dm_api_auth_server_data.json` config file.

+### DM API deployment date and benchmark lookup date settings for non-reg tests
+To do the comparison non-regression tests, you need to manually set two dates in the `settings/dm_api_tester_config.json` config file.
+The first is the start date for the Kapsch T6 benchmarks lookup.
+The second is the end date for the benchmarks lookup and also the deployment date of the new DM version.
+In a further update, it would be ideal to make these 4 separate dates, with end dates for the new DM version and for the benchmark lookups being optional (2 required).

 ## DM JWT Access token obtention/update
 We use the `requests_oauthlib` Python package to get the access_token: https://requests-oauthlib.readthedocs.io/en/latest/oauth2_workflow.html#web-application-flow